6syx/nationbot/README.md

 ![ctrl+shift+i menu](https://i.imgur.com/wtawQ5N.png)

 To obtain a discord bot token, head to the [Discord Developer Portal](https://discord.dev) and create a new application.
 Under the bot tab, you will be able to create a bot application.
 Client ID should be there and you can regenerate the token.
+Enable the Server Member intent too please 😁

 ## Getting roleset IDs